-Trichomoniasis is a common sexually transmitted disease.
+Trichomoniasis is a common sexually transmitted disease (STD).
 It often affects the lower genital tract in women and inside of the penis in men.
-Trichomoniasis is treated with antibiotics.

 Trichomoniasis is caused by a specific parasite.
 The parasite is passed through sexual contact.
 It mainly affects genital tissue.

 Factors that may increase your chance of trichomoniasis include: